ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 - [nanostack-hal-mbed-cmsis-rtos](https://github.com/ARMmbed/mbed-os/tree/master/features/FEATURE_COMMON_PAL/nanostack-hal-mbed-cmsis-rtos) implements Platform API for Mbed OS.
     - An internal event handler is initialized when the stack starts.
     - The event handler is running in its own thread.
 Not visible for users.
-- [NanostackInterface](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface) class implements the network stack abstration for the socket layer.
+- [NanostackInterface](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface) class implements the network stack abstraction for the socket layer.
     - Initializes the RF driver.
 See [Providing RF driver](#providing-rf-driver-for-mbed-os-applications).

 In Mbed OS, Socket API hides the differences between the networking stacks.
 Users will only use one of its high level APIs: